-The World Food Prize Foundation announced today that Meghna Ravishankar has joined the Foundation as the new Director of Planning.
+The World Food Prize Foundation announced today that Morgan Day has joined its staff as the new Director of Planning for the organization.

-As Director of Planning at the World Food Prize Foundation, Ms. Ravishankar will be responsible for coordinating and implementing the major programs and activities that are directly related to World Food Prize events such as the annual Laureate Announcement Ceremony and the Borlaug Dialogue International Symposium.
+As Director of Planning at the World Food Prize Foundation, Ms. Day will be primarily responsible for coordinating and implementing major substantive programs and activities directly related to global food security that the World Food Prize holds, including the annual Laureate Announcement Ceremony and the Borlaug Dialogue International Symposium.

 Nicole Barreca, Director of Communications and Events

 ABOUT THE WORLD FOOD PRIZE: The World Food Prize is the foremost international award recognizing the achievements of individuals who have advanced human development by improving the quality, quantity or availability of food in the world.
 The Prize was founded in 1986 by Dr. Norman E. Borlaug, recipient of the 1970 Nobel Peace Prize.
-Since then, the World Food Prize has honored 48 outstanding individuals who have made vital contributions throughout the world.
-The World Food Prize annually hosts the Borlaug Dialogue international symposium and a variety of youth education programs to help further the discussion on cutting-edge global food security issues and inspire the next generation to end hunger.
+Since then, the World Food Prize has honored outstanding individuals who have made vital contributions throughout the world.
+Thirty-nine laureates have been recognized from Bangladesh, Belgium, Brazil, China, Denmark, Ethiopia, Ghana, India, Israel, Mexico, Sierra Leone, Switzerland, the United Kingdom, the United Nations and the United States.
+The World Food Prize also annually hosts the Borlaug Dialogue international symposium, and several youth education programs including State Youth Institutes, the Global Youth Institute, the Borlaug-Ruan International Internship, and the USDA Wallace-Carver Internship to inspire the next generation to explore careers in agriculture and fighting hunger.